Preparing for Surgery

 Taking any medication not prescribed or acknowledged by your surgeon

-If you have any questions or concerns once you are home, call your doctor.
+If you have questions or concerns once you are home, call your doctor.
 For immediate care, go to any emergency room or urgent care facility.

 In some instances, your physician may request that you stay with us for additional observation and/or pain management.
 Our Extended Recovery Care Unit includes two beautifully decorated, semi-private rooms.
 Each room has a color TV, VCR/DVD, and private telephone line.
 Try to limit your calls so you can rest and recover from your procedure properly.
 The Extended Recovery Care Unit telephone number is 440-826-4014.
 You may give this number to family and friends.
 They can call this number anytime to speak with a Recovery Care nurse.